Adhizah/blog-preview-card/README.md

 - Frontend Mentor - [@Adhizah](https://www.frontendmentor.io/profile/adhizah)

  ## Acknowledgments
-A big thank you to a course mate for their guidance and support throughout this project.
+A big thank you to a senior for their guidance and support throughout this project.
 Their insights and help were greatly appreciated!